What TV show would you choose?

 WHISKER WISDOM CATERVIEW WITH ALOYSIUS, A ONE-IN-THREE-THOUSAND FELINE!

-Whisker Wisdom Caterview with Aloysius, or “Wishes,” special not only because he has an extra chromosome.
+This Whisker Wisdom Caterview with Aloysius, or “Wishes,” is special, not because he has an extra chromosome.
 He’s much more than that!

 Tortoiseshell males occur only one in 3000.